alexrame/profile-generator/content/home/about.md

 +++

-I am a PhD student at Sorbonne University in Paris under the supervision of Professor Matthieu Cord.
-My thesis aims at improving the robustness of deep learning networks by leveraging their diversity.
+Currently research intern at FAIR.
+PhD student at Sorbonne University in Paris under the supervision of Professor Matthieu Cord.
+Trying to make deep neural networks generalize out of distribution.
 Member of the [VISA-DEEP](https://chaire-visadeep.github.io/) chair of research and teaching in artificial intelligence.